Toronto Blue Jays: Seattle Mariners

 Although the Seattle Mariners are not a divisional rival, many Blue Jays fans from Western Canada travel to Seattle when the Blue Jays play there as Seattle is geographically closer to Western Canada than Toronto is.
 Depending on traffic and border delays, Seattle is about a three-hour drive from Vancouver.
 The Seattle Times estimated that Blue Jays fans represented around 70 percent of the crowd in Safeco Field for a June 2017 weekend series.
+Additionally, both teams joined the league at the same time in the 1977 Major League Baseball expansion.
 In 2025, the teams met in a dramatic American League Championship Series (ALCS), with the Blue Jays defeating the Mariners in seven games.

-Montreal Expos
+Montreal Expos (historic)

 The Montreal Expos were the Blue Jays' geographic National League rival, being the other Canadian MLB team before it was relocated.
 From 1978 to 1986, the teams played an annual mid-season exhibition game known as the Pearson Cup, named after former Prime Minister Lester B. Pearson.
 The teams began facing each other in the regular season in 1997 with the advent of interleague play.
 During the 2003 and 2004 seasons, the Expos' last two seasons before relocating to Washington, D.C., as the Nationals, the Pearson Cup was awarded after a pair of three-game sets.